Who Are the CAC Leadership Team?

 I have more than 30 years of corporate Financial Management experience for companies ranging in revenue from $5M-$500M.
 I have worked in the manufacturing, importing, wholesale distribution, truck leasing, not for profit and retail supermarket sectors.

 I have a passion for horses, permaculture, self-reliant living and homesteading.
-CAC’s mission to empower ordinary citizens to assist each other in a time of need resonates with my own personal values and I am looking forward to serving that mission as a member of the CAC Board of Directors.
+CAC’s mission to empower ordinary citizens to assist each other in a time of need resonates with my own personal values and I am looking forward to serving that mission as a member of the CAC Leadership Team.

 Meet the Board of Directors